GET IN TOUCH

 Essential details about levy duration include:

-• Banks typically freeze funds within 24 to 48 hours of receiving a levy, which may leave taxpayers without access to money before they even open the mailed notice.
+• Banks typically freeze funds within 24 to 48 hours of receiving a levy, leaving taxpayers without access to their funds before they even open the mailed notice.

 • A levy applies only to funds available in the account on the day the notice is served, so new deposits made later are not affected unless another levy is issued.